 The Faculty Grievance Committee will hear faculty grievances and make recommendations.
 The grievances are in matters not pertaining to promotion, tenure, post-tenure review, or dismissal of tenured faculty members.
-Complaints unresolved administratively involving harassment or discrimination based on race, color, religion, national origin, sex, age, disability, sexual orientation, gender identity, or status as a veteran, must be filed with either the Title IX Coordinator or the Equal Employment Officer (EE0) and will be handled according to Civil-Rights & Title IX Policy for Faculty, Students and Staff:

-Appendix M - Civil Rights & Title IX Policy for Faculty, Students, and Staff (URL is updated to the new website, 9-5-2019)
+Complaints unresolved administratively involving harassment or discrimination based on race, color, religion, national origin, sex, age, disability, sexual orientation, gender identity, or status as a veteran, must be filed with either the Title IX Coordinator or the Equal Employment Officer (EE0) and will be handled according to Civil-Rights & Title IX Policy for Faculty, Students and Staff: Appendix M - Civil Rights Policy for the Campus Community (URL is updated to the new website, 8-22-2022)